kekse1/count.php/README.md

 #### GLOB support
 As hint for myself there's the [glob.txt](./docs/glob.txt), JF{M,Y}I..

+**For your info**: when using globs in a shell, it's sometimes important to escape parts of it, or just write them in quotes (mostly `'`).
+Otherwise the shell would try to resolve them.

 When _really_ finished this, I'm thinking about managing the IP addresses (if you don't configured to hide them) this way, in some way..
 First idea is to look at their intersect (which hosts were visited by one/some IP(s)) ..